Finn159/petal/README.md

 # petal
-There are something mysterious. guess I like what
+There are something mysterious.
+Guess I like what.
-everything or nothing
+Everything or nothing.